 Jeff Thull is the author of Mastering the Complex Sale: How To Compete and Win When the Stakes are High!

-, which appears on the Selling Power list of Best Books for Sales Success in 2013.
+.
 In this exclusive Q&A, Thull shares some of his expert advice for sales managers.

 Selling Power (SP): Where does value come from in selling?
 Does it come from the seller, the product or solution, or both?